idris-lang/Idris-dev/docs/tutorial/modules.rst

-includes an optional ``module`` declaration giving the name of the module, a list of ``import`` statements giving the other modules which are to be imported, and a collection of declarations and definitions of types, classes and functions.
+includes an optional ``module`` declaration giving the name of the module, a list of ``import`` statements giving the other modules which are to be imported, and a collection of declarations and definitions of types, interfaces and functions.
 For example, the listing below gives a module which defines a binary tree type ``BTree`` (in a file ``Btree.idr``):